Frequently Asked Questions

-No, GHT is a secular organization.
+No, GHT is not a religious organization.
 Although we partner with a Catholic parish to help provide medications and referral care at the Leon clinic, our missions are strictly medical.
-GHT serves all patients in need regardless of race, ethnicity, religion, gender or sexual orientation.
-There is no requirement for patients or volunteers to attend religious services or receive religious information as a condition of participation or care.
+GHT serves all patients in need.
+We provide care to everyone regardless of race, ethnicity, religion, gender or sexual orientation.
+There is also no requirement for patients or volunteers to attend religious services or receive religious information.

-Because of the logistics and cost associated with shipping to Haiti, we do not typically accept donated supplies or equipment.
-We want to make sure that whatever supplies and equipment we take are appropriate for use in Haiti and can be used effectively and safely in an austere environment.
+Because of the logistics associated with shipping to Haiti, we do not typically accept donated supplies or equipment.
+We want to make sure that whatever supplies and equipment we take are appropriate for use in Haiti.
+We also want to make sure they can be used effectively and safely in an austere environment.

-If you do not want to pay the deposit, we have very easy fundraising options you can use instead.
+If you do not want to pay the deposit, we have a very easy fundraising option you can use instead.
 We have had many people successfully use this method to cover their deposit, doing everything on-line via email and social media.

 No. We cannot accept medicines originally prescribed for others for use at our clinics.
-We have a defined medication supply list that is based on our approved protocols, World Health Organization essential medicines list and local availability.
+We have a defined medication supply list for our clinics.
+This list is based on our approved protocols, World Health Organization essential medicines list and local availability.
 Not all medicines prescribed in the US are appropriate for use at the clinic.

-The main Leon clinic is locally staffed year-round.
-We collaborate with the staff to provide more specialized care and assist in treating the higher volume of patients when we are in country.
-We provide education on best practices for the local staff and provide infrastructure and other support to keep the clinic running.
+The main Leon clinic is run by local staff year-round.
+We work with local staff to provide more specialized care and treat more patients when larger teams are in country.
+Additionally, GHT provides education on best practices for the local medical and nursing staff.
+We also provide infrastructure and other support to keep the clinic running.